 I wish I had used a nice camera rather than my phone for photos during the earlier days of my travels.
 My photos would have been so much better!
 Cell phone photos are better these days than they were even four years ago, but they really can’t compare with what a high-quality camera can capture.

-- There’s a lot you can do with a GoPro, especially if you want an affordable and resilient camera that takes great photos in all kinds of lighting situations without you needing to know how to mess with the settings.
+- GoPro: especially if you want an affordable and resilient camera that takes great photos in all kinds of lighting situations without you needing to know how to mess with the settings.

-- If you really want to take your game to the next level with a camera that can communicate with your phone (which you can use to see what it’s taking a photo of, great for selfies!) and has a bunch of programs that make it super easy to use, I absolutely recommend my Sony camera.
+- My Camera is awesome for whatever level you’re at: It can communicate with my phone (which I can use to see what it’s taking a photo of, great for selfies!) and has a bunch of programs that make it super easy to use.
 It’s also lightweight and takes super sharp photos.

 Stop Caring if Others See You Taking Selfies